Xiaoyang-Lu/Xiaoyang-Lu.github.io/_pages/about.md

 Updates
 ======
+- **Aug 2026**: Our paper *Improving Data Reuse across Blocks for Efficient Block-Sparse Transformers on GPUs* was accepted to PACT 2026!
+Congratulations to all collaborators!
 - **Jul 2026**: Our paper *HyPIM: Accelerating Hyperbolic Machine Learning via Processing-In-Memory* was accepted by CCMCC 2026!
 Congrats to all collaborators!
 - **May 2026**: I serve as a PC member for HPCA 2027.
 - **May 2026**: I was invited to deliver a talk at ESSA 2026.